Social-VRNN: One-Shot Multi-modal Trajectory Prediction for Interacting Pedestrians: Experiments

+In this section, we show the obtained results of our generative model for simulation and real data.
+We present a qualitative analysis and performance results of our method against three baselines.
 To evaluate the performance of our model against the proposed baselines we use the following evaluation metrics: the average displacement error (ADE) and the final displacement error (FDE).
 The first two assess the prediction performance.
 For the models outputting probability distributions, the mean values are used to compute the ADE and FDE metrics.
 For the multi-modal distributions, we use the trajectory with the minimum error as in \cite{amirian2019social}.